Yoga for a curvy spine

 Yoga for Scoliosis classes are a non-invasive option for addressing the needs of a curved spine with scoliosis.
 Utilizing yoga postures and breathing techniques, props and modifications, added to the classic yoga poses, Yoga for Scoliosis offers a therapeutic approach to yoga.

-All new students must meet privately with DL prior to attending a scoliosis class for a spine assessment to map your personal scoliosis pattern.
+All new students must meet privately with Nancy prior to attending a scoliosis class for a spine assessment to map your personal scoliosis pattern.

 Yoga for Scoliosis is a method that develops...